 How many credit scores are there?

 There are many different credit scores assigned to you.
-Each is calculated differently but most are generated using complicated formulas that balances your "positive debt" — loans attained to pay for college or a house‚ for example‚ that you have made sure to stay on top of — "negative debt" — an overabundance of credit cards or delinquent loans.
+Each is calculated differently but most are generated using complicated formulas that balance your "positive debt" — payment on loans attained to pay for college or a house‚ for example, with you "negative debt" — an overabundance of credit cards or delinquent loans.
 It uses these opposing factors along with your payment history to determine your credit scores.
 Each of the three credit bureau generates its own credit score, in addition to the other lenders and institutions that do as well.
 There is no single credit score assigned to you because each score is calculated differently by the credit bureaus‚ lenders‚ and financial institutions.

 Checking your credit score and report

 While you are entitled to receive one free credit report from each separate credit bureau annually‚ you have to pay for this access for each subsequent look at this document during the year, and the free report does not include a score.

 If you enlist in a credit monitoring service‚ your service will monitor your credit files for you, alerting you to certain changes or activity that may indicate fraud.
 This makes a credit monitoring service a good method to keep track of changes that may impact your credit score or show early warning signs of possible identity theft.